repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 ====================================

 The content server is responsible for exposing the TUF metadata managed by the RSTUF Worker(s).
-This metadata will be used by some TUF client implementations such as python-tuf, go-tuf, etc.
+This metadata will be used by TUF client implementations such as python-tuf, go-tuf, etc.

-We recommend a web server listing all JSON files stored and managed by RSTUF Worker(s).
+It is recommend to use a web server listing for all JSON files stored and managed by RSTUF Worker(s).

 Suggestion: